flutter-stripe/flutter_stripe/packages/stripe/README.md

 `platform :ios, '13.0'`

 #### Web (Experimental)

 Now you can use Stripe with Flutter web!
 Notice right now it is highly experimental and only a subset of features is implemented.
+Namely:

+- Create paymentmethod
+- Confirm payment intent
+- Confirm setup intent
+- Create token
+- Confirm payment element (recommended way of handling payments on web)

 To use Stripe on web, it is required to add `flutter_stripe_web` in your pubspec file